Emergency sanitation: Manhole toilet

 Historical Museum of Waterworks and Sewerage.
 Chikusa-ku, Nagoya city, Aichi Prefecture, Japan.

-Manhole toilet is simple toilet setup on sewer manhole used for disaster time.
+A manhole toilet is a simple toilet setup over manholes.

-Bathrooms are one of the biggest issues of evacuation facilities after a disaster like a big earthquake.
-The water supply comes relatively quick but bathroom issue will be handled not so well.
-There are many municipal governments encourage Twin Bucket Toilet for residential house and evacuation sites.
-We need pretty big facilities for long-term evacuation.
-It is also called "disaster toilet", "toilet for disaster" and "disaster preventative toilet".
+After disasters, one of the most difficult issues to attend to is restrooms.
+The water supply for these generally comes fairly quickly, but actually maintaining and establishing bathrooms takes more and longer efforts.
+Many municipal governments encourage twin bucket toilets for residential houses and evacuation sites.
+These are also called "disaster toilet", "toilet for disaster" and "disaster preventative toilet".

-Japanese Ministry of Land, Infrastructure, Transport and Tourism started using manhole toilets by putting a simple toilet over a public sewage manhole.
-There were many problems because manholes are located on public roads.
+The Japanese Ministry of Land, Infrastructure, Transport and Tourism started using manhole toilets by putting a simple toilet over a public sewage manhole.
+This has caused issues due to manholes often being located on or near public roads.

-There are several types of manhole toilets that are directly connected to the sewerage system, and it is necessary to consider their adoption depending on the environment.
-The main types are 1.
-Flow type (sewer main connection), 2.
-Storage type (sewer main connection) and 3.
-Toilet tank type.
+There are several types of manhole toilets that are directly connected to the sewerage system.
+The main types are flow (sewer main connection), storage (sewer main connection) and toilet tank.

-Japan Trying to Spread Use of "Manhole Toilets" in Disasters.